Walthamstow Stadium: 1970s

 In 1971 a new stand with a restaurant and an escalator were added.
 Charles Chandler (1976) and his brother Victor Chandler (1977) both died, bringing uncertainty as to the future of the company.
 Charles Chandler Jr. was made the new chairman and Percy Chandler the new managing director.
 Victor Chandler Jr. inherited a 20% stake but sold his share concentrating on the bookmaking business.
 The Greyhound Racing Association held a third share in the track but had to sell to alleviate their debts.
 Suddenly it became apparent that an interested party could acquire a 52% stake and have the controlling interest.
 Coral and Ladbrokes expressed an interest but Charles Jr., Percy and Frances Chandler spent over £400,000 to withstand the takeover attempts and buy the track outright.

 1980s

 Racing Manager (RM) Ray Spalding left to be replaced by Tony Smith in 1983 with Chris Page as assistant RM.
-Charley Chan's nightclub was built under the clock tower totalisator board in 1984 and a new generation of trainer included Jim Sherry, Dick Hawkes and Kenny Linzell.
-In 1986 one of the leading trainers in the country had just joined Oxford Stadium but switched to Walthamstow after receiving a late job offer.
+A new generation of trainer included Jim Sherry, Dick Hawkes and Kenny Linzell.
+Also in 1984 a nightclub called Charlie Chan's was opened within the foundations of the clocktower.
+It closed permanently in November 2007.

+In 1986, one of the leading trainers in the country had just joined Oxford Stadium but switched to Walthamstow after receiving a late job offer.
 Less than a year later Baggs trained Signal Spark to the 1987 English Greyhound Derby crown, remarkably the first time the track had achieved the accolade.

 A fourth major event was introduced in 1987, called the Arc.
 After Barney O'Connor died in 1988 further trainer appointments included Ernie Gaskin Sr. in 1988 and John Coleman in 1989.
 Walthamstow became the leading track in Britain and in 1988 tote turnover figures were £16,355,089.